cloudfoundry/networking-workspace/REMOTE_PAIRING.md

-# Remote pairing with ngrok + tmux
+# Remote pairing

+We generally SSH into each other's machines using plain old `ssh` or tmate.

+Alternatively, you can use ngrok + tmux:

 ## Host